abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 // get value from future instance; it is a blocking call as it waits for return value completableFuture.get();

-// explicitly compelte the future and get value (can be used in error handling scenarios) completableFuture.complete("Done!");
+// explicitly complete the future and get value (can be used in error handling scenarios) completableFuture.complete("Done!");